nraoamuktha/Academic_projects/Python_project/Readme.md

 - **Marketing Strategy Development**: Assists in crafting targeted marketing strategies based on proven acquisition channels.
 - **Customer Insight Generation**: Offers deep insights into customer preferences and behavior.
 - **Business Growth**: Helps in identifying areas for business expansion and customer base growth.

-## Limitations and Scope for Future Work
-- **Data Scope**: Discuss any limitations regarding the dataset (like timeframe or geographical coverage).
-- **Updates**: Future versions might include updated data or additional metrics.